Coordinate Linear Variance Reduction for Generalized Linear Programming: Introduction

-To present our complexity results, we denote $L:=\|\mA\|$.
-Our complexity results make use of the following assumption about scaling of the matrix $\mA$, which is also widely adopted by modern LP solvers \citep{gurobi2020reference}. \begin{assumption} Each row of $\mA$ in \eqref{eq:glp} is normalized with Euclidean norm $R$. \end{assumption} Observe that $R \le L \le \sqrt{n}R.$ The upper bound is achieved when all elements of $\mA$ have identical value.
-Although this is an extreme case, there exist ill-conditioned practical datasets where we can expect significant performance gains if the complexity can be reduced from $O(L)$ to $O(R)$.
-In Table~\ref{tb:general-result}, we give the overall complexity bounds (total number of arithmetic operations) and per-iteration cost of a representative set of existing algorithms and our \clvr~algorithm for solving structured \eqref{eq:pd-glp}, i.e., $\gX = \gX_1\times\cdots\times \gX_d$ with $\gX_i\in \sR \,(i\in[d])$ and $r(\vx) := \sum_{i=1}^d r(x^i).$ We further assume that for the stochastic algorithms \citep{chambolle2018stochastic, alacaoglu2021stochastic, song2021variance} and our \clvr~algorithm we draw one row of $\mA$ per iteration uniformly at random to make the complexity results comparable.
+In Table~\ref{tb:general-result}, we give the overall complexity bounds (total number of arithmetic operations) and the per-iteration cost of a representative set of existing algorithms, including our \clvr~algorithm, for solving a structured form of \eqref{eq:pd-glp} in which the set $\gX$ and the function $r$ have separable structure: $\gX = \gX_1\times\cdots\times \gX_d$ with $\gX_i\in \sR \,(i\in[d])$ and $r(\vx) := \sum_{i=1}^d r(x^i).$ To make the complexity results comparable, we assume further that for the stochastic algorithms \cite{chambolle2018stochastic, alacaoglu2021stochastic, song2021variance} and our \clvr~algorithm, we draw one row of $\mA$ per iteration uniformly at random.
 The general convex setting corresponds to $r(\vx)$ being general convex ($\sigma = 0$), while the strongly convex setting corresponds to $r(\vx)$ being $\sigma$-strongly convex ($\sigma>0$).

-As shown in Table \ref{tb:general-result}, all the algorithms have the optimal dependence on $\epsilon$ \citep{ouyang2018lower}, while the dependence on the ambient dimension $n,d$, the number of nonzero elements of $\mA,$ $\mathrm{nnz}(\mA)$, and the constants $L$ and $R$ are quite different.
-For both the general convex and strongly convex settings, \clvr~is the first algorithm that has no dependence on the ambient dimensions $d$ and $n$, depending instead on the number of nonzero elements $\mathrm{nnz}(\mA)$.
-Moreover, the complexity of \clvr~depends on the max row norm $R$ rather than the spectral norm $L$, and the per-iteration cost of \clvr~only depends on the nonzero elements of the selected row from $\mA$ in each iteration, which can be far less than $d.$\footnote{In a private communication, A. Alacaoglu indicated that the PURE-CD algorithm of \cite{alacaoglu2020random} has the bound $O(\mathrm{nnz}(\mA)(L + d)/\epsilon)$ in the setting of $\sigma = 0.$}
+As shown in Table \ref{tb:general-result}, all the algorithms have optimal dependence on $\epsilon$ \cite{ouyang2018lower}, while the dependence on the ambient dimensions $n,d$, the number of nonzero elements of $\mA$ ($\mathrm{nnz}(\mA)$), and the constants $L$ and $R$ are quite different.
+For both the general convex and strongly convex settings and among coordinate-type methods, \clvr~is the first algorithm that reduces the runtime dependence on the input matrix size from $n d$ to $\mathrm{nnz}(\mA)$.
+Moreover, the complexity of \clvr~depends on the max row norm $R$ rather than the spectral norm $L$, and the per-iteration cost of \clvr~depends only on the nonzero elements of the selected row from $\mA$ in each iteration, which can be far less than $d$.

-By exploiting the linear structure again, we provide explicit guarantees for both the objective value and the constraint satisfaction of~\eqref{eq:glp}, respectively.
-Further, the analysis of \clvr~applies to the more general block-coordinate update setting, which is better suited to modern parallel computing platforms.